nipafx/nipafx.dev/content/articles/2015-07-06-casting-in-java-8-and-beyond.md

 tags: [java-8, optional, streams]
 date: 2015-07-06
 slug: casting-in-java-8-and-beyond
-description: "Proposal to implement new casting methods on Java's Class.
+description: "Proposal to implement new casting methods on Java's `Class`.
 They aim to fulfill the need for improved ways to cast which was created by Java 8."
-intro: "Proposal to implement new casting methods on Java's Class.
-They aim to fulfill the need for improved ways to cast which was created by Java 8's Optional and Stream."
+intro: "Proposal to implement new casting methods on Java's `Class`.
+They aim to fulfill the need for improved ways to cast which was created by Java 8's `Optional` and `Stream`."
 searchKeywords: "cast"
 featuredImage: casting-java-8-and-beyond
 ---